raul23/search-ebooks/README.rst

-As an example to see how much disk space you might need to cache 1000 ``txt`` files all at once, let's say that on average each ``txt`` file uses approximately 700 KB which represents an ebook with 350 pages.
+As an example to see how much disk space you might need to cache 1000 ``txt`` files all at once, let's say that on average each ``txt`` file uses approximately 700 KB which roughly corresponds to an ebook with 350 pages.
 Thus, you will need a cache size of 700 MB.

 Also `DiskCache`_ has its own interesting features compared to other file-based cache libraries such as being thread-safe and process-safe and supporting